rajdyp/study-decks/docs/python/fundamentals/fast_api.md

         return cls.__name__.lower()
 ```

-TL;DR: Applying @as_declarative to the Base class sets the (1) stage for creating declarative base classes, and SQLAlchemy uses the class_registry to keep track of these classes for various ORM operations.
-{ .annotate }
-1. This is test

 ### @as_declarative on Base class
-Applying @as_declarative to the Base class means that any class inheriting from Base will become a declarative base class.
+- Applying @as_declarative to the Base class means that any class inheriting from Base will become a declarative base class.

 ### Inheritance and Class Registry
-When we create a class that inherits from Base, it inherits the characteristics needed for SQLAlchemy to understand it as a declarative base class.
-The class_registry dictionary is used by SQLAlchemy to keep track of these classes.
+- When we create a class that inherits from Base, it inherits the characteristics needed for SQLAlchemy to understand it as a declarative base class.
+- The class_registry dictionary is used by SQLAlchemy to keep track of these classes.

 ### Automatic Table Naming
-The __tablename__ method (decorated with @declared_attr) is a special method that SQLAlchemy recognizes.
-It automatically generates the name of the database table associated with the class.
-In this case, it's using the lowercase name of the class.
+- The __tablename__ method (decorated with @declared_attr) is a special method that SQLAlchemy recognizes.
+- It automatically generates the name of the database table associated with the class.
+    - In this case, it's using the lowercase name of the class.

 ### Using Declarative Base Classes
-Once we have declarative base classes, we can use them to define and interact with database tables.
-SQLAlchemy provides an ORM (Object-Relational Mapping) system that allows us to work with database records as if they were Python objects.
+- Once we have declarative base classes, we can use them to define and interact with database tables.
+- SQLAlchemy provides an ORM (Object-Relational Mapping) system that allows us to work with database records as if they were Python objects.